tormol/uds/README.md

 ## Minimum Rust version

-The minimum supported Rust version is 1.33.
+The minimum supported Rust version is 1.36 (because of `std::io::IoSlice`).

 ## License